manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 This will create a Source RPM that contains all the source code and can be used to build the complete set of binary RPMs.

-**Note**: The generated SRPM is pre-configured to disable Galera replication (`-DWITH_GALERA=0`) by default to avoid complex build dependencies, and uses Unix Makefiles as the build system generator to ensure compatibility with standard RPM building tools.
-This makes the SRPM easier to build on standard systems.
+**Note**: The generated SRPM is pre-configured to disable Galera replication (`-DWITH_GALERA=0`) by default to avoid complex build dependencies, and automatically uses `cmake --build` instead of `make` to handle any build system generator (Unix Makefiles, Ninja, etc.).
+This makes the SRPM compatible with any build environment.

 #### Alternative: Using BUILD_SRPMS flag